prashanth-volvocars/gitlab-docs/README.md

 - [ ] Some way to export the documentation as PDF/ePub for use offline.
 - [ ] Future-proofing for internationalization.
 - [ ] Tests for working internal links and such.
 (Nanoc includes this by default!)
-- [ ] Automated screenshots!
-(Not really directly related, but I still want it.)
 - [ ] A blog post explaining how we do all this using GitLab, GitLab CI, and GitLab Pages, as well as (almost all?) open source tools.
-- [ ] Breadcrumbs for navigating between pages.
+- [x] Breadcrumbs for navigating between pages.
 - [ ] Auto-generated Table of Contents for every page.
 - [ ] Anchor links for every page section.
 - [x] Syntax highlighting with Rouge.